uvarc/rc-learning/content/notes/python_high_perf/multiprocessing.md

 ```
 As we might expect, the time for the serial run increases roughly linearly with the number of points.
 The parallel time seems to obey the same rule after the first test run; for larger runtimes the additional time to set up Multiprocessing becomes less significant.
 The value of $\pi$ also becomes more accurate as the number of "throws" increases.

-#### Running the Program on Rivanna
+#### Running the Program on a Cluster

+For those who have access to a high-performance computing cluster such as UVA's Rivanna, Python scripts can be run in batch mode.
+Our example assumes the SLURM resource manager.

 In order to execute our program on designated compute node(s), we need to write a simple bash script that defines the compute resources we need.
 We call this our job script.
 For our example, the job script `pimc.sh` looks like this:

-{{% code file="/notes/python-hi-perf/pimc.sh" lang="bash" %}}
+{{% code-download file="/notes/python_high_perf/codes/pimc.sh" lang="bash" %}}

 You can view this script in a text editor on Rivanna.
-If you are connected through a FastX Mate session, got to the menu **Applications** -> **Accessories** --> **Pluma Text Editor**.
+If you are connected through a FastX Mate session, go to the menu **Applications** -> **Accessories** --> **Pluma Text Editor**.

 The `#SBATCH` directives define the compute resources (`-N`, `--cpus-per-task`, `-p`), compute wall time (`-t`), and the allocation (`-A`) to be used. `-N 1` specifies that the job runs on a single node.
 With `--cpus-per-task` we request the number of cpu cores for the job.
 By increasing the number for `--cpus-per-task` we can take advantage of multiple cpu cores and set up a bigger pool of workers.
 Ideally we want to match the worker pool size with the number of cpu cores.

 <br>
 **Submitting the job:**

-The job needs to be submitted to the job scheduler with a specific command.
+The job must be submitted to the job scheduler with a specific command.
 On Rivanna we use the Simple Linux Utility Resource Manager (SLURM) and the `sbatch` command for job submission.

 Open a terminal window and execute this command:
 ```